-We need to gain access to the motor...you need to remove the top and back panels from the machine.
+The motor is located at the back of the washing machine, disconnect any hoses and remove the back panel from the machine.
 Once you have removed the rear panel you will be able to see the motor located underneath the drum.
-Depending on your make and model of washing machine, you might not need to remove the motor in order to be able to remove the carbon brushes - but in the video attached, we will show the removal of the motor.
+On some models, you might not need to remove the motor in order to be able to remove the carbon brushes - but in the video attached, we will show the removal of the motor.

-Step 4 - Remove The Old Carbon Brushes
+Step 4- How to Remove the Old Carbon Brushes

-Step 5 - Secure Your New Carbon Brushes
+Step 5 - Fitting Your New Carbon Brushes

 *It is recommended that when replacing one of the carbon brushes, that you actually replace the other one too.

-Step 6 - Put Your Appliance Back Together Again
+Step 6 - Refitting Your Appliance Back Together Again

-You will be pleased to know that all the hard work has been done!
-All there is left to do is to put the motor back in your machine, and then put everything back together again.
+All there is left to do is to put the motor back in your machine, and then put everything back together again and test the machine.

-Congratulations - you have now successfully been able to replace your washing machine drain pump!
+Congratulations - you have now successfully been able to replace your washing machine carbon brushes!
 You can now get back to being able to wash your clothes again in no time.